-- Review the scoring criteria on pages 26-28 (Appendix D) of the FFY 2013 UASI NSGP Guidance [Funding Opportunity Announcement (FOA)] as well as the review criteria on pages 8, 9, and 29-32 (Appendix E). - Note character limits for each section.
-You may want to consider creating the text in MS Word so that you can check the character count.
-Then copy and paste into the Excel template. - Excel Investment Justification Application (Template) When opening the file, you may need to "enable content" to be able to enter text. - Save the file in Excel 2003 format using the following naming convention: FY 2013 AZ_Phx UASI(Nonprofit Name) - Read the Helpful Hints on the Introduction tab of the Excel Investment Justification template. - Separate attachments will neither be accepted nor reviewed.
+- Review the scoring criteria on pages 26-28 (Appendix D) of the FFY 2014 UASI NSGP Guidance [Funding Opportunity Announcement (FOA)] as well as the review criteria on pages 8, 9, and 29-32 (Appendix E). - Note character limits for each section.
+You may want to consider creating the text in MS Word so that you can check the character count as well as spell-check.
+Then copy and paste into the Excel template. - Excel Investment Justification Application (Template) When opening the file, you may need to "enable content" to be able to enter text. - Save the file in Excel 2003 format using the following naming convention: FY 2014 AZ_Phx UASI(Nonprofit Name) - Read the Helpful Hints on the Introduction tab of the Excel Investment Justification template.